Android OS privacy settings: Tight level

 2. Go to the Location section;

-4. Select Location History and turn it off;
+4. Select Google Location History and turn it off;

 To fully clear the log:

-1. Tap your profile picture in the upper right corner of the screen;
+2. Tap the three dots in the upper right corner of the screen;

 To delete location data for a specific period: